Top Equity Management Software in 2026: What to Look For

 The best equity management software for startups does more than track ownership.
 It helps manage your company’s equity plan, models fundraising, and shows the board you’re prepared and in control.
 It fits your growth and handles messy histories without slowing you down.

-Pulley is fast and flexible equity management software built for real outcomes.
-It brings all your cap table management into one view, with tools that adapt as your business grows.
+Pulley is equity management software built for founders and finance teams.
+It brings your cap table management into one view, with tools that scale as your company grows.
 Pulley helps your startup with the hard stuff, like SAFE issuance, scenario forecasting, and building audit-ready reports.
 That means you get clean records, clear options, and fast answers when investors ask.

 Why equity management matters

-Evaluate how your platform handles complicated or unusual situations.
-Here are some questions to help you choose:
+To evaluate how your platform handles complicated or unusual situations, ask:

-- Can the software track if an employee leaves early but keeps part of their stock?
+- Can the software track if a team member leaves early but keeps part of their stock?

 - Can it handle your startup if it has multiple funding rounds with different terms?